vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/psychiatry/psychiatry-delirium.md

         - M- Metabolic, endocrine (Hypo or hyper Na, hyperCa, uremia, thyroid, hypoglycemia)

+- Workup

+    - History

+        - Review current medications including those recently started or discontinued, as well as drug interactions

+        - Review alcohol, sedative, substance use

-    - See neurology chapter for approach and work-up to AMS in general
+        - Assess for pain and discomfort

+    - Vital signs

+        - Temperature, O2 sat, POC glucose, and orthostatic vitals

+    - Physical exam

+        - Assess for infection (SSTI, UTI, pneumonia, meningitis), abdominal pain, and sensory impairments, FND

+    - Labs

+        - CMP

+            - Renal and hepatic function for changes in metabolism/elimination of medications

+            - Glucose

+        - Ammonia

+        - Serum medication levels

+        - Magnesium

+        - TSH and free thyroxine

+        - Infection – U/A, CXR, blood, urine, and sputum cultures

+        - CBC

+        - B12, folate, vit D

+    - Imaging

+        - CTH – non-contrast unless unable to get MRI (stroke, large structural changes)

+        - MRIb with contrast (stroke, infection, inflammation, more subtle structural changes)

+    - Medications - review anticholinergics, sedatives, opioids

+        - Are changes needed to address pain control, constipation, insomnia, nausea, etc?

+        - Substance use – evaluate for EtOH or BZD withdrawal state

+            - Empirically load on thiamine (500mg IV tid x9 doses)

+    - EEG – evaluate for seizures, confirm presence of encephalopathic changes

+    - LP – if concerned for CNS infection, inflammatory condition

 ## Management

 - Treat underlying cause as above

-- See critical care section for prevention in the ICU (ABCDEF bundle)
+- Cognitive impairment or dieorientation

+    - Provide clock, calendar, and appropriate lighting

+- Regular reorientation

-- Cognitive impairment or disorientation: provide clock, calendar, and appropriate lighting.
-Regular reorientation.
-Provide cues from a familiar environment (pictures, calls or visits from family members)
+    - Provide cues from a familiar environment (pictures, calls or visits from family members)

-- Encourage mobilization

-- Review medications, eliminate sedatives and anticholinergics as able (review agents on Beers Criteria medication list)

-- Remove medical support devices as able (foley catheters, telemetry)
+- Ensure hearing aids, glasses, and dentures are available

-- Maintain normal sleep-wake cycle.
-Keep lights on in the day and avoid excessive naps
+- Maintain normal sleep-wake cycle

+    - Keep lights on in the day and avoid excessive naps

+- Early PT, OT interventions, mobilization, move to bedside chair when able

+- Remove medical support devices as able (foley catheters, restraints, telemetry)

 - Ensure adequate bowel regimen and hydration

 - Assess for pain and treat appropriately

-- Ensure hearing aids, glasses, and dentures are available
+- Medication reconciliation to reduce or eliminate total anticholinergic load, and to reduce or eliminate other deliriogenic medications as able

+    - See Beers criteria

+- See critical care section for prevention in the ICU (ABCDEF bundle)

-- Note on pharmacologic management: There is no pharmacologic intervention known to prevent or treat of delirium.
-Reserve for agitation impairing patient safety when non-pharmacologic interventions alone are unsuccessful.
+- Note on pharmacologic management: There is no pharmacologic intervention known to prevent or treat delirium.
+Medications for agitation only treat certain behavioral symptoms of delirium, are typically ineffective/harmful for hypoactive delirium, and do not modify the underlying pathological process.
+Reserve medications for agitation impairing patient safety when non-pharmacologic interventions alone are unsuccessful.
 See agitation section for medication approach